wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/troubleshooting.md

 If you are unable to resolve an issue with the Wayfair plugin, you may file a report on [the issues page for the plugin](https://github.com/wayfair-contribs/plentymarkets-plugin/issues) so that it may be evaluated by the Wayfair team.

 **When contacting Wayfair, please include information on any settings that have recently been changed in Plentymarkets or in the Wayfair plugin's settings.
-In order to provide you with the best support, we may also need to ask you additional questions about your specific configuration.**
+In order to provide you with the best support Wayfair's representatives may also need to ask you additional questions about your specific configuration.**